tjsr/prisma-generic/README.md

 ARG PRISMA_VERSION=5.16.1
 ```

 From time-to-time I'll update the base container images available.
-See https://github.com/tjsr/node_patched_npm for the qavailable releases.
+See https://github.com/tjsr/node_patched_npm for the available releases.
 These are the base images I use for the majority of my containerised builds and deployments.